laszlokovacs25/LaszloKovacs/README.md

 # WHT20
-Winsen temp and humidity sensor MEMS
+Winsen temp and humidity MEMS type I2C sensor.

 Tested with Arduino nano and ESP32 wroom.

 The returned values for temp and humidity are float numbers.
+The WHT20 sensor is rated from 2V to 5V .